jdvfx/hou_snipfuzz/README.md

 ## Installation

-set the files location in config.json
+set the files location in config.json:
+    - location: where the snippets are saved on disk
+    - snippets_db: json file containing snippets name,description,tags